Catalog

 All Data

-The “full specimen record” consists of the core data and all data linked to those data at any depth.
-The full specimen record should not be viewed as something that resides entirely within Arctos.
-There are currently no views which could be considered “the full specimen record.”
-A specimen record may contain any number of Attributes, Collectors, Citations, Specimen-Events, Identifications, Media, Identifiers, Parts, Transactions, etc. Many of these objects are linked to other objects, which are in turn linked to more.
+The “full record” consists of the core data and all data linked to those data at any depth.
+The full record should not be viewed as something that resides entirely within Arctos.
+There are currently no views which could be considered “the full record.”
+A record may contain any number of Attributes, Collectors, Citations, record or specimen-Events, Identifications, Media, Identifiers, Parts, Transactions, etc. Many of these objects are linked to other objects, which are in turn linked to more.
 Some incomplete examples:

 - Identifications may be linked to any number of taxa.
 Taxa may have any number of classifications, including those in external systems (such as WoRMS).